 After a DUI accident, the other driver might have been charged with a crime under Florida law.
 This means that they can go to jail for driving under the influence.
 However, criminal charges won’t make you whole again.
 In order to get compensated, you’ll need to hold the drunk driver civilly responsible.

-Winters & Yonker, P.A. has over 119 years of combined experience.
+Winters & Yonker Personal Injury Lawyers has over 119 years of combined experience.
 We have represented many clients who were injured after colliding with a drunk driver.
 Our clients consider us to be the most aggressive personal injury lawyers in St. Petersburg, FL.

 We work hard to ensure that our DUI accident clients get access to high-quality legal representation and the best doctors in St. Petersburg.